 In 1969, Richard Nixon, a Republican candidate, ended the ‘vicious cycle of despair and dependence’ and formed MBDA (Minority Business Development Agency) to give a business platform to African Americans, Hispanics, Asians, and Native Americans.
-His efforts had an impact, and by 1972 the black-owned businesses contracts spiked to $7.26 billion from $4.5 billion.
+His efforts had an impact, and by 1972 the black-owned business contracts spiked to $7.26 billion from $4.5 billion.
 Although at that time these numbers were the result of funding through the private sectors, nowadays as 51% of the US’s small businesses are minority-owned, so government and multiple private and online lenders are offering Minority Business Loans.

 Before going into ‘how to fund a minority-owned business using a minority business loan?’ let us explore what categorizes as a minority-owned business, and what type of funding options are available for them?